Event to take place at Lafayette Jefferson High School on Saturday

-The Anderson, Ind., native is a 20-year veteran of the college coaching ranks, including two seasons as a head coach.
-He has made nine postseason appearances as a college assistant, reaching the NCAA Tournament three times.
+The Anderson, Indiana, native is a 20-year veteran of the college coaching ranks, including two seasons as a head coach.
+He has made 11 postseason appearances as a college assistant, reaching the NCAA Tournament five times.

 Hummel was selected by the Minnesota Timberwolves in the second round of the 2012 NBA Draft, becoming the eighth player to be drafted by an NBA franchise or spend time on an NBA roster after receiving Gary’s guidance.